 “Individual flare and daring to be different separate good swimmers into great ones”

 This was a hard decision since Zoe’s roots and background are British and she represented New Zealand for a further five years.

-During 2010 and 2011 Zoe took an 18 month break from International swimming, while not retiring but training a few times a week in order to keep fitness but pursuing another career in swimming coaching.
-Zoe progressed from part time in 2009/2010 to full time coaching in 2011-2013 and coached her younger swimmers to Nationals titles in all breaststroke events.
-Zoe has been the Head Coach of several programmes in the South West of England and is currently the Head Coach of the Bournemouth Collegiate School Swimming Academy.
+During 2010 and 2011 Zoe took an 18 month break from International swimming, and in 2012 retired to pursuing her next career in coaching.
+Zoe has coached swimmers to Nationals titles every year in all breaststroke events both male and female across all age groups and been the Head Coach of several programmes in the South West of England.
+She has been the Head Coach of the Bournemouth Collegiate School Swimming Academy/Swim Club since 2011.